mothervolcano/arborator/README.md

 So what do we make of this?
 Where do we go from here?

 Algorithmic Beauty of Plants addresses covers this problem, and this framework does not depart significantly from what is proposed there.
-As with all previous graphical interpretations it also takes a post-processing approach to the problem as well as adopting many of the conventions outlined in the book.
+As with all previous graphical interpretations outlined there it also takes a post-processing approach to the problem as well as adopting many of the conventions outlined in the book.

-The 3 main features that have been identified as fundamental to the proposed goals of this framework can be defined as following:
+These are the 3 main features/capabilities:

 ### Syntactic Awareness